 The indicator will be measured using the results from the Scottish element of the UK-wide Common Standards Monitoring programme, known as Site Condition Monitoring (SCM) in Scotland.

-How regularly features are monitored depends on their sensitivity and vulnerability, for example we may assess features:
+How regularly features are monitored depends on their sensitivity, vulnerability and local risk factors.
+For example we may assess features:

 Site Condition Monitoring is carried out using agreed UK-wide standards which are published in JNCC's (Joint Nature Conservation Committee) Common Standards Monitoring Guidance http://www.jncc.gov.uk/page-2201.